 3 Muscle Groups That Boxing Strengthens

 Boxing is such an incredible martial art.
-Not only is it a great self-defense methodology, it’s also an amazing way to get in shape.
+Not only is it a great self-defense methodology, but it’s also an amazing way to get in shape.
 People turn to boxing to lose weight, gain lean muscle, and ultimately look and feel better about themselves.

 Have you ever dreamed of having the physique of a seasoned athlete?
 Boxers have a unique body composition that not only looks absolutely fantastic, but also improves your flexibility, strength, power, and athleticism.